BenziAhamed/Tracery/README.md

  The we use Tracery to expand instances of specified rules

  Notice we provide as input a template string, which contains `#msg#`, that is the rule we wish to expand inside `#` marks.
-Tracery evaluates the template, recognizes as rule, and replaces it with its expansion.
+Tracery evaluates the template, recognizes a rule, and replaces it with its expansion.

  We can have multiple rules: